mikelee1313/SharePoint-App-Permissions/README.md

 Connects to Microsoft Graph API and grants specified permissions (read or write) to an Azure AD application for a particular SharePoint site.
 It retrieves the SharePoint site ID based on the provided URL, checks existing permissions, grants the requested permissions, and verifies the assignment.

+**Requirements:**

+- Requires PowerShell 7.X
+- Tested with PNP 2.12.0
+- Requires Microsoft Graph PowerShell module.
+- Requires appropriate administrative permissions to grant application permissions to SharePoint sites.
+- Ensure the application ID and tenant ID are correct and that the application is registered in Azure AD.
+-

-All you need is to specify these paramaters:
+All you need is to specify these parameters:

 Example: